XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Introduction

 \section{Introduction}

-AI coding assistants integrated into major IDEs like Visual Studio Code~\cite{vs_copilot} have become essential for tasks such as code completion and repair.
-A 2024 Stack Overflow survey~\cite{stackoverflow2024} found that 76\% of developers are using or planning to adopt AI tools.
-A key requirement of all AI coding assistants is supporting real-world software development.
-These assistants should communicate with Large Language Models (LLMs) by sending detailed prompts augmented with relevant project context to ensure LLM-generated code integrates seamlessly with the larger project.
-Delivering such results requires the coding assistants to augment the prompts with relevant information from the project.
-Until recently, achieving this was difficult because earlier transformer models were constrained by small context windows~\cite{ibm_context_window_2023}, severely limiting prompt size.

-However, recent advances in LLMs have significantly accelerated prompt augmentation in coding assistants and other applications, enabling them to leverage larger and more diverse prompts than ever before~\cite{dickson2024gradient, liu2024repoqa,achiam2023gpt,reid2024gemini}.
-As prompts are becoming increasingly larger, making the user manually supply all necessary context becomes exceedingly tedious and impractical.
-Consequently, modern LLM-based coding assistants are streamlining development by automatically adding relevant context to LLM prompts.
-Assistants draw context from multiple sources such as project-related files and external library usage, which helps LLMs generate code that aligns with existing specifications~\cite{coding_assistant_anatomy}.
+AI coding assistants have become integral to software development, second in popularity only to chat-based AI tools~\citep{jetbrains2025survey}.
+They operate by turning developer’s current editing state into a code generation request: the assistant sends a Large Language Model (LLM) a partially written function, often paired with a natural-language specification such as a docstring, and instructs the model to complete the implementation~\citep{chen2025surveyevaluatinglargelanguage}.
+To further improve performance, assistants automatically gather project context such as surrounding code or code from related files and append it to the LLM prompt.

-Automatically gathering context from various sources -- often including contributions from other developers with varying trust levels -- introduces a new attack vector in coding assistants.
-These assistants pass the gathered context to LLMs as a unified task request, without differentiating the origin or trustworthiness of each component.
-Lack of such information makes it difficult to identify whether parts of the context come from potentially untrusted sources.
-Our survey of \numassistants coding assistants (\autoref{tab:context}) reveals that all employ automatic context-gathering heuristics, often without developer awareness~\cite{coding_assistant_anatomy}.
-Additionally, none provide mechanisms to view, limit, or log the gathered context or associate it with specific queries, primarily due to performance and storage constraints.
+The gathered context often includes code written by other contributors in the same project or in related dependencies, whose trustworthiness may vary widely.
+In current assistant architectures, however, these code snippets are typically merged into a single prompt without distinguishing their origin or trustworthiness to either the LLM or developer~\citep{coding_assistant_anatomy}.
+Our survey of \numassistants major coding assistants reveals that all employ automatic context-gathering heuristics, often without developer awareness, and none provide mechanisms to view, limit, or log the gathered context.